Learn how to browse the web, access or edit bookmarks, and access and manage browser tabs.

 Select the Refresh icon next to the address in the search field to update the page.

-ADD A SITE TO FAVORITES: Select the Share icon.
-Swipe up from the menu then select Add to Favorites.
+ADD A SITE TO FAVORITES: Select the Share icon, then select Add to Favorites.

 Note: When prompted, enter the desired name for the Favorite, then select Save.

-ACCESS FAVORITES: Select the Bookmarks icon, then select Favorites.
+ACCESS FAVORITES: Select the Sidebar icon > Bookmarks > then select Favorites.

 Note: When you open a new tab, Favorites will be displayed.
 Select the desired website that you wish to open.